aditya9110/ScratchML/README.md

 # ScratchML

 The repository is created with an intention to demonstrate different Machine Learning Algorithms from scratch.
-The intutions behind the algorithms and how the internal works is the main aim to learn while coding and understanding these algorithms.
+The intuitions behind the algorithms and how the internal works is the main aim to learn while coding and understanding these programs.

 - [x] Linear Regression
 - [x] K Nearest Neighbors